-The Board of Directors of the Friends of the Finnish Labour Temple have published extensively on the subjects of Finnish and Finnish-Canadian history and society.
+The Board of Directors of the Friends of the Finnish Labour Temple have published extensively on Working-Class, Labour and Finnish-Canadian history.
 Below are a selection of those publications.

 Books and Articles